massivemadness/Squircle-CE/README.md

 ### Text Scroller

-To attach the fast scroller you need to add `TextScroller` in your layout:
+To attach the text scroller you need to add `TextScroller` in your layout:

 ```xml
 <com.brackeys.ui.editorkit.widget.TextScroller